stburke-cmu/burke-samantha-portfolio/final_project_SamanthaBurke.md

 I plan to use these datasets to create graphics about energy around the world.

 ## Method
 I plan to use Shorthand and Tableau.
-I have never used Shorthand before so I'm still not totally sure what the capabilities are.
 I want to make my project interactive and engaging.
 The color scheme will likely be green and gray.
 The color green goes hand in hand with clean energy.
 I also want to include some pictures of nuclear reactors and different types of sources.
 I want to keep the text to a minimum, but I plan to include some small text blurbs and call outs.